Educational Toys - Learning Games

 Legos can be a great

-I would like to see building blocks with more then just letters
+I would like to see building blocks with more than just

 on them.
 You can have the blocks with its measurements, blocks